 1. No risk

-One of the major advantages of gold investment is that you are at a zero risk situation throughout the investment.
+One of the major advantages of gold investment option is that you are at a zero risk situation throughout the investment.
 The returns that you get are either equal or greater than the investment.
 Unlike the equity investment or shares, there is never a fear that your investment will be devaluated so to play safe gold is a good option.

 2. Ideal for small investment